defichain-pond/pond-deploy/README.md

 The estimated monthly price of Pond deployment including t3.medium EC2 instance will be 58$.
 A summary of the Pricing calculator can be found in the [Pricing page](https://calculator.aws/#/estimate?id=aa35317f0d930177458d63a860121c1e904cd7be).

+The price can be brought down substancially if you want a reserved instance with 1 year upfront payment.
+It goes down to $247 USD / year or *19 USD / month.

 ## Support
 If you are facing any issues feel free to open either a Github Issue or join us on [Telegram](https://t.me/+lv1Scz8rO7U0OTM0)